overmindtech/terraform-example/modules/signals-demo/README.md

 1. **Clean Scenario**: Just routine customer IP whitelist updates.
 Overmind recognizes the pattern and marks it as low-risk/auto-approvable.

-2. **Needle Scenario**: Same routine updates, but a teammate also "tightened security" by narrowing an internal CIDR from `10.0.0.0/8` to `10.50.0.0/16`.
-This looks like a security improvement and passes all policy checks, but it will break monitoring and health checks.
+2. **Needle Scenario**: Same routine updates, but a teammate also "tightened security" by narrowing an internal CIDR from `10.0.0.0/8` to `10.0.0.0/16` (the baseline VPC CIDR).
+This looks like a security improvement and passes all policy checks, but it breaks connectivity from a peered “shared services/monitoring” VPC that previously relied on that broader range.
 Overmind flags this as unusual (the internal SG is rarely modified) and shows the blast radius.

 ## The Risk Explained